 - There are also a number of local and national organisations you might want to talk to including Action on Elder Abuse who provide a confidential helpline – 080 8808 8141.

-For more information, download the adults at risk of abuse leaflet and say no to abuse easy read leaflet.
+For more information, download the Safeguarding Yourself and Others and Say No To Abuse – Leaflet.
 The London Multi-Agency Safeguarding Policy and Procedures, 2016, based on the requirements of the Care Act 2014, can be accessed here.

 If you require Safeguarding Adults Training, please contact LB Redbridge Learning & Development Service.

 You can contact the Safeguarding Adult Board (SAB) via RSAB@redbridge.gov.uk.
 For more information on the Board, see the Annual Report 2016 – 2017 , Strategic Plan 2015 – 2018 or view the SAB page on MyRedbridge.